Anthony Senter and Joseph Testa: Gemini twins

-Growing up, Anthony Senter became close friends with Joseph Testa.
-When Testa was fifteen, a thirteen-year-old neighbor was mugged by a knife-wielding Puerto Rican man from East New York.
-The assault victim complained to Testa, who gathered Senter among others and led the group in a borrowed car, spending the day searching for the assailant.
-In 1973, Testa was nearly killed in a bar fight with a Puerto Rican opponent, when the assailant's knife punctured his lung.
-Senter hunted down the Puerto Rican and nearly beat him to death with his fists.
+Senter and Testa were fanatically loyal to one another.
+In 1973, Testa was nearly killed in a bar fight with a Puerto Rican opponent, when the assailant's knife punctured his lung, resulting in him suffering from respiratory problems for the rest of his life.
+Afterwards, Senter hunted down the Puerto Rican and nearly beat him to death with his fists.